Our Dumb Century: Running gags

 There are a number of running gags through this supposed history of the twentieth century.
 One is the existence of a piece of farmyard equipment called 'The Chicken Raper'.
 Another is that every major celebrity trial, from Roscoe Arbuckle to O.J.
 Simpson, is referred to as "the trial of the century."
 A third is the newspaper fear-mongering by drawing a caricature of America's enemy du jour (among them, Spaniards, Nazis, and hippies) sexually assaulting the Statue of Liberty.

 Three consecutive pages show a fictionalized end to Richard Nixon's presidency which loosely parallels the end of Gary Tison's life.
 First, Nixon is arrested for his connection to the Watergate scandal; the next week's headline says he then escaped and is on the run; the third says he was gunned down in a shootout with cops (but Spiro Agnew is still at large).
 Article titles from 1905 and 2000 both read 'Arabs, Jews Forge New Age of Peace.'

 A more subtle satire is the rise of a (fictional) company called Global Tetrahedron, which first appears as a small business in the first decade of the century and gradually grows into a multinational behemoth.
 On April 25, 2024, The Onion was sold by G/O Media to a newly created firm actually named Global Tetrahedron.
-Publisher Emeritus, T. Herman Zweibel (portrayed by Dikkers), writes frequent editorials, growing more and more erratic until he is removed from power by the board of directors in the 1950s.
+Publisher Emeritus, T. Herman Zweibel (portrayed by Dikkers, and named after the German word for "onion," Zwiebel), writes frequent editorials, growing more and more erratic until he is removed from power by the board of directors in the 1950s.